“Does vacuuming kill fleas?”

 This recommendation is based on the fact that flea eggs hatch 2 to 3 days after being laid.
 Thus vacuuming more frequently will allow you to pick up and remove more eggs before they hatch and become more problematic.

 Do You Need A Special Vacuum?

 If you have watched TV commercials or seen brochures or advertisements for pest control companies you see that use special vacuum cleaners.

 These vacuums have extra extenders and attachments which are designed with a special purpose in mind.
-They suck up, pick up, and destroy household pests like fleas, ticks, bed bugs, ants, and dust mites.
-Pest control companies can afford to buy these special vacuums since they use them all the time.
+They suction, remove, and eradicate common household pests like ants, bed bugs, fleas, ticks, and dust mites.
+Pest control companies can afford to buy these special vacuums since they use them on a regular basis.